-A successful Workers Compensation claim for stress is hard-won and a claimant faces the challenge of proving that the cause of the stress was due to toxic conditions in the workplace or of the job.
+A successful Workers Comp claim for stress is hard-won and a claimant faces the challenge of proving that the cause of the stress was due to toxic conditions in the workplace or of the job.
 This can include:

 - Sexual harassment

 - Work pressures

 But if they can show they took reasonable management action, employers are protected.
 For instance, a claimant might find it hard to win a claim if their stress was due to their underperformance resulting in a demotion.

 Another factor to be considered is that the claimant’s psychological injury must not be primarily from health problems, or from problems in their family or financial difficulties.
 The injury must be primarily caused by the work or the workplace.

 At PK Simpson, we are a personal injury law firm that charges on a No Win – No Fee basis – but unlike some of our competitors, we don’t pick and choose the cases we’re likely to win –